peterkrull/algorand_vanity_farm/README.md

 ## Speed of farming

-The tools were tested on a Linux PC using an i5 3570k processor @ 4.2 GHz and could comb through *59.2 k (thousand) addresses/s using all 4 cores and 14.8 k addresses/s on each single core*.
-It is not advised to run multiple instances if the frequency of finding addresses is high, as all instances read and write to the same file, making room for error.
-This might be something i will look in to as well as native multi-threading support.
+The tools were tested on a Linux PC using an i5 3570k processor @ 4.2 GHz and could comb through *58 k (thousand) addresses/s using all 4 cores*.
+Because of this speed, it is not advised to look for addresses with a vanity pattern that is too short, since this can cause too frequent file saves, and thus corrupt the file.
+Try to at least look for 4 character vanities.